redabs/livefx/README.md

 ## Inputs to the fragment shader
 * `vec2 FragPosition` Pixel coordinate of the fragment
 * `vec2 Resolution` Width and height of the client window in pixels
-* `float Time` Floating point seconds elapsed since the start of the program
+* `float Time` Seconds elapsed since the start of the program

 ## Sample program